JeremieSiller/libft/README.md

 | :---                          | :---        | :---           |
 | shows the prototype of the function.
 To save space the keyword *const* remains unused | a really shot description. for a longer description please read the manual | external functions used like free or malloc |

-> hints and notes are for me and other 42 students I shared this with
+> Description of the library the real function are from

 **How to use:**